MojammelHossain/flood_water_mapping_segmentation/README.md

 ## Introduction

-The image segmentation model can be used to extract real-world objects from images, blur backgrounds, create self-driving automobiles and perform other image processing tasks.
+The image segmentation model can be used to extract real-world objects from images, blur backgrounds, create self-driving automobiles and perform other image-processing tasks.
 This pipeline aims to train segmentation models in any segmentation task by modifying the dataset class based on the study.

 ## Models

-In this repository we implement UNET, U2NET, UNET++, VNET, DNCNN, and MOD-UNET using `Keras-TensorFLow` framework.
-We also add `keras_unet_collection`(`kuc`) and `segmentation-models`(`sm`) library models which is also implemented using `Keras-TensorFLow`.
+In this repository, we implement UNET, U2NET, UNET++, VNET, DNCNN, and MOD-UNET using the `Keras-TensorFLow` framework.
+We also add `keras_unet_collection`(`kuc`) and `segmentation-models`(`sm`) library models which are also implemented using `Keras-TensorFLow`.
 The following models are available in this repository.

 | Model | Name | Reference |
 |:---------------|:----------------|:----------------|